Salt Lake City Medicare and Medicaid Fraud Lawyer

 Penalties for Medicare and Medicaid Fraud Under Utah’s False Claims Act

-In Utah, the type of Medicare and Medicaid fraud charges is determined by the cumulative value of the funds or other benefits received.
+In Utah, the type of Medicare and Medicaid fraud charges are determined by the cumulative value of the funds or other benefits received.
 Depending on the alleged dollar amount, your charges can range from the more severe felony Medicare and Medicaid fraud to a class A or class B misdemeanor.
-The more severe penalties and associated charges include:
+The penalties and associated charges include:

-- Second-degree felony convictions can result in a prison term of one to 15 years and a fine of up to $10,000.
+- Second-degree felony charges will be imposed for fraud of $5,000 or more.
+Convictions can result in a prison term of one to 15 years and a fine of up to $10,000.

-- A third-degree felony conviction can lead to up to five years in prison and a fine of up to $5,000.
+- A third-degree felony may be charged for fraud totaling an amount of $1,500 or more, but less than $5,000.
+A conviction can lead to up to five years in prison and a fine of up to $5,000.

 Recovery Auditor Contractor (RAC) and Fraud Audit Programs